 For loans with fixed interest, the total principal and interest is discounted by a risk free rate that incorporates the default ratio and coverage ratio to calculate fair value.
-However for obligations on bankrupt borrowers, substantially bankrupt borrowers, and potentially bankrupt borrowers a provision for bad debt is calculated based on the expected collectable amount from the collateral or guarantee.
-Fair value approximates the amount on the balance sheet on the closing date after a deduction has been made for the provision for bad debt, so this amount is used for fair value.
+However for obligations on bankrupt borrowers, substantially bankrupt borrowers, and potentially bankrupt borrowers allowance for loan losses is calculated based on the expected collectable amount from the collateral or guarantee.
+Fair value approximates the amount on the balance sheet on the closing date after a deduction has been made for allowance for loan losses, so this amount is used for fair value.